splace/tensor3/README.md

 /*

-Vector, 3-components, and Matrix, 3x3 components
+Vector, 3-components, and Matrix, 3x3 components.

-useful methods on same, operating in-place, not returning reference, so no single line chained functions
+useful methods on same, operating in-place, not returning reference. (so no single line chained functions.)

 arrays of both, called Vectors and Matrices, with their useful methods.

 64 or 32bit

-with or without swizzle methods.
+with or without swizzled methods.

+swizzle, component remapping, is a no-cost op.

 operations are selectively parallel.